 Indulge in an exquisite Afternoon Tea session in the oldest and most iconic hotel in Singapore, Raffles Singapore.

-Opened its doors in 1877, Raffles Singapore has remained as one of the most iconic hotels in Singapore and in the world.
+Opening its doors in 1877, Raffles Singapore has remained as one of the most iconic hotels in Singapore and in the world.
 It is highly raved about for its rich history, nostalgic charm and the luxurious ambiance it provides.
 Stepping into the ground of the hotel, it seems as though I have been transported back in time.
 The Grand Lobby is surrounded by classic black and white architecture, Victorian pillars and the traditional arch windows, which definitely helps set the mood for The Raffles Afternoon Tea Experience.

 Never belittle the classic sandwiches.
 They may look ordinary, but can taste extraordinary.
 The Multigrain with Chicken Sandwich definitely looks simple, but it was divine!
 When asked if there were any ‘secret’ ingredients in it, the waitress came back saying that it was simply mayonnaise, salt and pepper … that must have been some amazing salt and pepper then!
 My other favourite was the Curry with Crab Sandwich.
 The curry flavour on the wasn’t overpowering at all.
 In fact, the crab and curry combination worked really well together, definitely a nice twist on two popular local flavours.